otaviojr/zigbee_light_sensor/README.md

 Actually it was designed to run on SparkFun Pro nRF52840 Mini.\
 https://www.sparkfun.com/products/15025

-But I'm considering to expands it to another boards in the future.
+I'm considering to expands it to another boards in the future.

 Anyway, porting it to any other nrf52840 board should not be a big deal.